Nilav2608/E-commerce-marketplace/README.md

 ## Features

-### Browse and search for products by category, brand, or keyword.
+- Seamless browsing and search for products by category, brand, or keyword.

-###  View detailed product information, including images, descriptions, prices, and ratings.
+- View detailed product information, including images, descriptions, prices, and ratings.

-### Add products to a cart for later purchase.
+- Add products to a cart for later purchase.

-### Secure checkout process for placing orders.
+- Secure checkout process for placing orders.

-###  User authentication and account management features.
+- User authentication and account management features.

-###  Order tracking and history functionality.
+- Order tracking and history functionality.

-###  Wishlist feature for saving favorite products.
+- Wishlist feature for saving favorite products.

 ## Installation